mes4849/mes4849.github.io/about.md

 I am Texas A&M Former Student, class of 2019.
 I currently work at AIG, doing data analytics and SailPoint development within our Identity and Access Management division.
 I have a passion for applying my critical thinking and strong programming foundations to find innovative and efficient approaches for our deliverables.
 <p></p>
 I work extensively with Python (pandas, numpy, cx_oracle), SQL, and am starting to leverage the power of Django to create a more accessible and automated platform to share analysis insights.
+In addition, some hobbies include investing & trading securities, working on my cars, and reading.
+<p></p>
+I am constantly looking at ways of growing my career and becoming better at what I do.
+I appreciate all the opportunities that come my way and am always open to professional and personal connections.

 <a><br></a>